elk-zone/elk/CONTRIBUTING.md

 ## Set up your local development environment

-The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).
+The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/) (Note: on Linux in a standard Node 16+ environment, you should follow the instructions to install via Node's `corepack` rather than using the `curl` command).

 To develop and test the Elk package: